 A multi-shaft loom has frames, called “shafts", that contain heddles through which warp yarn is threaded.
 Treadles on a floor loom, or levers on a table loom, control the shafts.
-They raise and, in some cases, lower, them from a neutral position.
+They raise and, in some cases, lower, from a neutral position.
 Raising and lowering the shafts creates a “shed,” a space between the warp threads through which weft thread is passed to create woven cloth.
 Multi-shaft looms differ from rigid heddle looms in that the shafts move up/down instead of remaining rigid.

 A jack loom has a rising shed, meaning that the shafts lift when the corresponding treadle or lever is depressed.
 As the shafts can operate independently, jack looms are very flexible for weavers wanting to experiment with many different patterns because it is relatively easy to change the tie up (the instruction detailing which treadles are connected to which shafts to create a pattern shed), but they can require more physical exertion than counterbalance or countermarche looms.

 A counterbalance loom has pairs of shafts (usually 2 or 4) that work opposite each other on rollers or pulleys.
 Sometimes a counterbalance loom is described as a sinking shed loom because two of the shafts sink when the other two rise.
 This symmetrical operation of the shafts makes these looms great for balanced weaves like 2/2 twill, but challenging for unbalanced weaves like 1/3 twill.